 Tarek Azzam, Ph.D., is an Associate Professor at Claremont Graduate University.
 Dr. Azzam’s research focuses on developing new methods suited for real world evaluations.
 These methods attempt to address some of the logistical, political, and technical challenges that evaluators commonly face in practice.
 His work aims to improve the rigor and credibility of evaluations and increase their potential impact on programs and policies.
 Dr. Azzam has also been involved in multiple projects that have included the evaluation of student retention programs at the K-12 and university level, Science, Technology, Engineering, and Math (STEM) education programs, and pregnancy prevention programs.

-As a Senior Research Analyst with Hezel Associates, Mr. Fiorenza contributes his extensive experience in qualitative and quantitative data collection and analysis, which he gained from his work in both in the private and public sector.
-Examples of his current projects include two National Science Foundation-funded science, technology, engineering, and mathematics (STEM) evaluations for Syracuse University and Southern Illinois University, Edwardsville, as well as a U.S. Department of Labor Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant-funded program evaluation with Onondaga Community College.
+As a senior research analyst with Hezel Associates, Patrick Fiorenza contributes his extensive experience in qualitative and quantitative data collection and analysis, which he gained from his work in both the private and public sectors.
+Examples of his current projects include two National Science Foundation-funded science, technology, engineering, and mathematics (STEM) evaluations for Syracuse University and Southern Illinois University Edwardsville, as well as a U.S. Department of Labor Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant-funded program evaluation with Onondaga Community College.
 Mr. Fiorenza holds a master’s in public administration from Syracuse University.

 After completing her MA in Arts Management at Columbia College in Chicago, Kendra spent her early career instructing business courses and coordinating the Department’s internship programs.
 Restless and eager to return to the arts, Kendra decided to pursue a certificate in Artifact Collection Care from the University of Chicago and her MA in Library and Information Studies from the University of Wisconsin-Madison.
 Before joining Internet Scout/ATE Central, Kendra managed Columbia’s Fashion Study Collection and produced exhibits that showcased the collection’s historic dress.
 Kendra now oversees Scout’s diverse digital collections, a calling that appeals to her fondness for organization.